federicomor/Tesi/src/JDRPM/README.md

 # `JDRPM` setup guide
 1. Be sure to have Julia installed.
 You can download it from [her official site](https://julialang.org/downloads/).

-2. Install on R the [`JuliaConnectoR`](https://github.com/stefan-m-lenz/JuliaConnectoR) library (see the installation section there on the github link for further instructions).
+2. Install on R the [`JuliaConnectoR`](https://github.com/stefan-m-lenz/JuliaConnectoR) library (see the installation section there on the github link for further instructions or if you have any problem).
 This is like installing any other library, so on R just do:
 ```R
 install.packages("JuliaConnectoR")
 ```